sanket7133/Terraform/README.md

 # Terraform

-This is terraform practice repo
+This is terraform practice repo.
+Implemented provisioning of various AWS services